typelevel/doobie/doc/src/main/tut/06-Checking.md

 - SQL validity.
 The query must compile, which means it must be consistent with the schema.
 - Parameter and column arity.
 All query inputs and outputs must map 1:1 with parameters and columns.
 - Nullability.
-Nullable schema types must be mapped to Scala `Option` types, and non-nullable schema types should not.
+A parameter or column that is *provably* nullable must be mapped to a Scala `Option`.
+Note that this is a weak guarantee; columns introduced by an outer join might be nullable but JDBC will tend to report them as "might not be nullable" which isn't useful information.
 - Coercibility of types.
 Mapping of Scala types to JDBC types and JDBC types to vendor types, is asymmetric with respect to reading and writing, and the specification is quite terrible. **doobie** encodes the JDBC spec and combines this with vendor-specific metadata to determine whether a given asserted mapping is sensible or not, and if not, will suggest a fix via changing the Scala type, and another via changing the schema type.